abesford/seizzmic-site-0c00b/src/pages/index.md

       survive and thrive.

-      ### Being digital is far more than your website.
-It's the way your
-      organisation works and how you interact with customers
+      Being digital is about much more than your website.
+It's the way to radically improve how your organisation works, as well as how you interact with your customers and suppliers.
     actions: []
   - section_id: features
     type: section_features